 Mont Lone Yay Paw

-Floating sticky-rice balls in coconut milk, jaggery hidden inside the sphere.
+Sticky-rice balls boiled until they float, then rolled in fresh grated coconut, with jaggery hidden inside the sphere.
 Thingyan (water festival) communal treat.

 Thingyan-festival ritual food made April 13–16 in pop-up street kitchens; women cook together in courtyard pavilions, men shoulder the giant water-pots — a documented practice in Yangon since at least the U Nu era (1948–62).